 A tummy tuck cannot correct stretch marks, although these may be removed or somewhat improved if they are located on the areas of excess skin that will be excised.

-Tummy tucks are frequently combined with other cosmetic procedures such as breast augmentation or breast lift (“mommy makeover”) or liposuction for optimal results.
+Tummy tucks are frequently combined with other cosmetic procedures such as breast augmentation or breast lift in a “mommy makeover” package, with or without liposuction for optimal results.